 You need to talk to an attorney.
 And don’t wait until just before your statute of limitations expires.
 For a case to be properly filed in court, there are legal elements that must be met.
 We highly recommend you talk to an attorney far in advance of your statute of limitations.
 We’ve received many calls from clients just prior to their statutes of limitations that we’ve had to turn away because we lacked sufficient time to investigate their cases.

 Unfortunately, as attorneys, we can’t simply “tell you how to do it” either.
-When cases are filed, especially just prior to the statute of limitations, insurance companies will look for every avenue to claim you’ve not met your statute of limitations.
-Therefore, most attorneys require cases be filed far in advance of the deadline to ensure corrections can be made if need be.
+When cases are filed, especially just prior to the statute of limitations, insurance companies will look for every avenue to claim that you failed to meet your statute of limitations.
+Therefore, most attorneys require cases be filed far in advance of the deadline to ensure corrections can be made if needed.
 Do yourself a favor and call an attorney to discuss your options immediately.

 Have more questions?